SchoolBehavior.com logo

 Sleep disorders are also fairly common in children.
 One study found that 37% of school children they tested (from grades K - 4) suffered from at least one sleep-related problem.

 Restless Legs Syndrome, Periodic Limb Movements of Sleep, narcolepsy, insomnia, and sleep apnea are different types of sleep disorders that may all contribute to a poorer night's sleep, but they do not all have the same effect on daytime functioning, and not all neurobehavioral conditions have the same types of sleep problems associated with them.
+Most parents, however, will not be able to indicate what type of specific sleep disorder their child has other than to tell the school that the child is either up late, has trouble falling asleep, has trouble staying asleep, has trouble waking up, or has some other type of sleep disturbance.

 In addition to sleep problems associated with the disorders, some children and adolescents also suffer from sleep-related side effects of medications that are used to treat the disorders.
 Stimulant medications used to treat Attention Deficit Hyperactivity Disorder, medications used to treat mood disorders, and some of the medications used to treat tics can all produce sleep problems that can affect the child in the classroom.
 Some medications do not affect sleep per se but may make the student very drowsy or sleepy shortly after they take their medication (e.g., Catapres that is used to treat ADHD and tics).